 Here's everything else we know about the case.

 Who was Sarah Everard, and what happened to her?

 Sarah Everard was born in Surrey, England, in 1987, and is the youngest of three siblings.
 She was raised in a small cul-de-sac in York, and went to Durham University to study human geography before moving to London's south.

 "She was kind and thoughtful, caring and dependable.
-She always put others first and had the most amazing sense of humour," her family said in a statement this week.
+She always put others first and had the most amazing sense of humour," her family said in a statement in March.